-Adjectives and Adverbs “Parts of speech” are the basic types of words that English has.
 Most grammar books say that there are eight parts of speech: nouns, verbs, adjectives, adverbs, pronouns, conjunctions, prepositions and interjections.
 We will add one more type: articles.
 It is important to be able to recognize and identify the different types of words in English, so that you can understand grammar explanations and use the right word form in the right place.
 Here is a brief explanation of what the parts of speech are: If you are not sure about the basic parts of speech in English, or you would like some more information, try these pages: Parts of Speech (includes determiners which includes articles) The Eight Parts of Speech (doesn't include articles) The Parts of Speech (doesn't include articles) Don't forget to come back here and go on with the exercises!